Blockchain Analytics Blog Inner

 Screening services should include VASP, wallet and transaction screening.

-VASP screening protects you from businesses that could expose you to risks.
-An example would be an FI that does not have proper compliance controls in place.
+• VASP screening protects you from businesses that could expose you to risks.
+An example would be a financial institution that does not have proper compliance controls in place.

-Transaction screening allows you to review where a transaction comes from, which helps avoid transactions from jurisdictions that have been sanctioned.
+• Transaction screening allows you to review a transaction's origin, which helps avoid transactions from sanctioned jurisdictions.

 2. Are the Compliance Regulations of Your Region Covered?

-As a VASP, you must be aware of which regulations are active in your region and ensure that you comply with them.
-Is the Travel Rule live?
-What are the AML Regulations?
-These are some questions you should ask your provider before choosing their product.
+As a VASP, you must know which regulations are active in your region and ensure you comply with them.
+Before choosing your provider, ensure they are following these regulations and are compliant with them.

 4. Is Training Provided?